Start planning your trip

 The 10,000 Yen Bill

-The front of the 10,000 yen bill is adorned by an image of the samurai, Yukichi Fukuzawa, who was also an intellectual and an educator in the mid-to-late 1800s in Japan.
+The front of the old 10,000 yen bill, which is still in use, has the portrait of Yukichi Fukuzawa (1835-1901), who was originally from the samurai class and became an intellectual and educator in the mid-to-late 1800s in Japan.

 A 10,000 yen bill in your wallet is enough for a day of fun out in Tokyo or the city.
 You can enjoy a moderately-priced lunch, dinner, head to a museum, and go shopping for souvenirs with this amount of money.